swad-cs-uic/homework1/README.md

 ## ToDo For HW1

 1. The heavy work of setting up the authentication has been done for you.
 You do not need to create or manage any sessions.
 Also certain middlewares have been provided for you for your assist.
-   Your task to use the appropriate middleware to complete the functionality as asked.
+   Your task to just use the appropriate middleware to complete the functionality as asked.
 You need to modify `server.js` to enable session based authentication and update the code to make the routes completely functional.
 Check the `TO DO` section in those files along with more comments for the specifics.
    - Try to understand the logic in server.js.
    - Look for other routes how are they being implemented and seek any reference that can be helpful for you.
 2. Apart from that, you also have to complete the `populateHistory()` function inside the `./public/dashboardHandler.js` file.
 This functions is used to fetch all your user prompts and display them over the dashboard.